fbgallet/roam-extension-elapsed-time/README.md

 ## Categories, goals and limits configuration:

 If categories, and Goals & Limits blocks are not already defined, run `Time Tracker: Set categories list, goals & limits` to configure your categories.
 It will open `[[roam/depot/time tracker]]` in the sidebar and insert a template to help you to enter your own categories.
-You can define manually block reference for categories list, or goals & limits list.
+You can paste manually the block reference of your categories list, or goals & limits list.
 Once its defined, all change in the corresping blocks and children blocks will automatically be taken into account.
 No more refresh or SmartBlock button is needed (corresponding SmartBlocks command are deprecated).

 ### Categories and sub-categories
   - You can define a list of categories, used as trigger words for elapsed time calculation of an interval and for more details in the total calculation.
 A category can consist in any string of characters (case unsensitive), in page reference or block reference.
-To mention a category, just write it in plain text or mention them as block reference (so you can easily find the right category with block search) in a block where you want to measure the elapsed time on the correspoding task.
+To mention a category, just write it in plain text or mention it as block reference (so you can easily find the right category with block search) in a block where you want to measure the elapsed time on the correspoding task.
 If the category is a `[[page reference]]`, it will be applied to all elapsed times in the children blocks (unless anoter category is specified).
   - Each category can be subdivided in sub-categories (e.g. 'reading', subdivided in 'article' and 'book'), and so forth.
-If a sub-category is mentionned in a block, the time will also be added to the parent categorie in total calculation.
+If a sub-category is mentionned in a block, the time will also be added to the parent category in total calculation.
 Two subcategories of two different categories can have the same name, in this case you will have to specify both the category and the subcategory in order to refer to it properly
   - You can mention multiple categories in the same block, time will be added in all of them.

 ### Goals and limits